Relational Aspects of Care in Intimate Digital Health Technologies

 Digital Futures Postdoctoral Fellow, Postdoc project: Relational Aspects of Care in Intimate Digital Health Technologiesdeepika.email@example.com

-Associate Professor, Department of Computer and Systems Sciences (DSV) at Stockholm University, Co-PI of research project Layering Trust in Intimate Digital Health Technologies, Demonstrator project: Digital Futures Drone Arena, Co-PI of research project Layering Trust, Supervisor for postdoc project Relational Aspects of Care in Intimate Digital Health Technologies, Digital Futures Faculty+46 08 16 16 19
+Associate Professor, Department of Computer and Systems Sciences (DSV) at Stockholm University, Co-PI of project Layering Trust in Intimate Digital Health Technologies, Co-PI of project Digital Futures Drone Arena, Supervisor for postdoc project Relational Aspects of Care in Intimate Digital Health Technologies, Digital Futures Faculty+46 08 16 16 19